Principal Components and Factor Analysis in R – Functions & Methods

 library(psych) #Author DataFlair dataset_bfi = bfi #Loading the Dataset dataset_bfi = dataset_bfi[complete.cases(dataset_bfi),] #Removing the rows with Missing Values cor_mat <- cor(dataset_bfi) #Creating Correlation Matrix FactorLoading <- fa(r = cor_mat, nfactors = 6) FactorLoading

 From the above output, we observe that the first factor N has the highest variance among all the variables.
 We infer that most members have neuroticism in our data.

-We have studied the principal component and factor analysis in R. Along with this, we have discussed its usage, functions, components.
-After learning all this we have also discussed what is a package for PCA visualization.
+We have studied the principal component and factor analysis in R. Along with this, we have also discussed its usage, functions, components.

 Now, it’s time for learning the Major Functions to Organise the data with R Data Reshaping Tutorial